gitter-badger/EH-file-manager/README.md

 - Mark new files in database
 - Settings file (reader, categories, namespaces)
 - GUI for editing settings
-- Better japanese support
+- Better Japanese support
 - Searching by filehash, new files, deleted files
-- File status (new/deleted) in fileinfo
+- File status (new/deleted) in filelist

 0.1

-- first release
+- First release